Status Code 200: The "OK" Response

 5xx Status Codes

-These are server errors.
-That means something went wrong with the response (website/server) and not the request (client/user).
+TThese are server errors.
+That means something went wrong with the http response (website/server) and not the request (client/user).
+This error indicates an unexpected condition within the server, leading to an invalid response.
 They include:

 - 500 – Internal Server Error